kirk-bond/ACSC-2018/challenges/chat_with_me/readme.md

 ## Problem

 Join us on the ACSC Slack server to get updates on what's going on as well as help from mentors.
-You can join us by going to <Insert join instructions here>
+You can join us by going to https://bit.ly/2N9XatQ

 ## Flag
 acsc18{DontSlackOff}